jeremyButtler/freezeTB/README.md

 You can print the help message with `freezeTb -h`.

-For the simplest way; the extra files are at install locations.
-This is done during install time, so you need to run `sudo make install`.
+To make running this program simple, I have put the needed databases in the same location as freezeTb.
+However, this location is hardcoded in at compile time and so, you need to run `sudo make install` to get the simple method.

 ```
+minimap -a /usr/local/bin/freezeTbFiles/TB-NC000962.fa reads.fastq > reads.sam;
+freezeTb -sam reads.sam -prefix good-name;

+# or

 minimap -a /usr/local/bin/freezeTbFiles/TB-NC000962.fa reads.fastq | freezeTB.sh -sam - -prefix good-name

-# or

-freezeTb -sam reads.sam -prefix good-name
 ```

-Just do not use the `--eqx` flag for minimap2.
-For some odd reason tbCon ahas an issue with the --eqx flag.
+Do not use the `--eqx` flag for minimap2.
+For some odd reason tbCon has an issue with the --eqx flag.
   **I will need to come back and figure out why.**

 Also tbAmr does not work very well with stdin input, but